Jake Elwes: Education and early life

-Elwes (pronounced "El-wez") was born in London to Anneke and Luke Elwes a British contemporary artist and painter.
+Elwes was born in London to British contemporary artist and painter Luke Elwes and Anneke, daughter of Hans Dumoulin.
+Elwes is the great grandchild of Army officer James Hennessy and portrait painter Simon Elwes RA, son of Victorian opera singer Gervase Elwes.

-They studied at the Slade School of Fine Art from 2013 to 2017, where they began using computer code as a medium.
+Elwes studied at the Slade School of Fine Art from 2013 to 2017, where they began using computer code as a medium.
 In 2016 they attended the School of Machines, Making & Make-Believe in Berlin with artist and educator Gene Kogan.

-Elwes was introduced to drag performance by Dr Joe Parslow who holds a Phd in drag performance; drag performance has since become instrumental to Elwes' work.
+Elwes was introduced to drag performance by their collaborator Dr Joe Parslow who holds a PhD in drag performance.
+Drag performance has since become instrumental to Elwes' work.

 Career

 Elwes' work with artificial intelligence is cited as a hopeful strategy to make AI more playful and diverse.

-They were a 2021 finalist for the Lumen Prize, and received the Honorary Mention of the 2022 Prix Ars Electronica in the Interactive Art + category.
-They have exhibited in museums and galleries in Europe and Asia including Gazelli Art House, Arebyte gallery, ZKM, the Onassis Foundation, Zabludowicz Foundation, AIIIII Art Center, Today Art Museum, and the Victoria and Albert Museum.
+Elwes' work has been exhibited in numerous international art museums and galleries and was featured in a BBC documentary on the history of video art, they were a 2021 finalist for the Lumen Prize, and received the Honorary Mention of the 2022 Prix Ars Electronica in the Interactive Art + category.
+They also curated and presented the opening provocation "The New Real - Artistic and Queer Visions of AI Futures" to the UK government with two drag artists at the AI UK conference 2024.

-Installations projecting conversations between two neural networks

-Elwes has created works based on the conversations between two neural networks including Closed Loop from 2017 and Auto-Encoded Buddha from 2016.
-In Auto-Encoded Buddha, a computer struggles with the notion of Buddha's philosophy.
-This is Elwes' tribute to Nam June Paik's TV Buddha (1974).
+Elwes is part of the Radical Faeries countercultural movement.

+They have exhibited in museums and galleries across Europe and Asia including: